-College of Law students are covered by the academic dishonesty policies contained in the College of Law manual of Academic Policies and Procedures.
+College of Law students are covered by the academic dishonesty policies contained in the College of Law Manual of Academic Policies and Procedures.

 Demonstration Policy.
-The University of La Verne is absolute in the belief of the right of free speech, and the intellectual development and self-definition of students, faculty, and staff.
+The University of La

+Verne is absolute in the belief of the right of free speech, and the intellectual development and self-definition of students, faculty, and staff.
 Demonstrations are often a part of the expression of ideas and beliefs.
 Experience leads us to believe that campus activities function better when their are policies to assure that demonstrations and the educational environment can exist side by side.
 ULV's Demonstration Policy is as follows:

 1. Access to Building and Offices.
 Participants may enter campus buildings for the purpose of conducting orderly and peaceful demonstrations.
-Exterior doorways and interior doorways that open into the office of administrative officials, faculty, or staff or onto any other essential facility of the building may not be blocked.
+Exterior doorways and interior doorways that open into the office of administrative officials, faculty, or staff or into any other essential facility of building may not be blocked.
 Participants may stand or sit in the hallways but may not block the hallways or stairs.
 Participants may not enter or occupy any room or office without the permission of the faculty or staff member or administrative official in charge of that office.

-Two La Verne students take part in the September 14, 2001 vigil for those who died in the terrorist attacks on New York City and Washington, D.C.
-Photo: Tom Galaraga
+Dr. Jeanne Flora, Professor of Speech Communication, addresses the Fall 2002 Convocation on "With Great Power Comes Great Resposibility."
+Photo: Jennifer Contreras

-2. Noise Level.
-Noise in the building shall not be so loud as to prevent office workers from carrying on their normal business or so loud as to interfere with classes that meet in the building.
+- 2. Noise Level.
+Noise in the building shall not be so loud as to prevent office workers from carrying on their normal business or so loud as to interfere with classes that meet in the building. - 3.
+Placards.

-3. Placards.
 Placards used by demonstrators inside or outside the building may be made of poster board or other similar material, but not out of material of a hard substance.
 Placards may be carried or worn on the person, but not tacked, or nailed to trees or lampposts or to the walls and windows of the building.
-Placards may be affixed by tape or string to these structures and remain in place for the duration of the demonstration so long as they do not damage the structures to which they are affixed.

-4. General Conduct.
+Placards may be affixed by tape or string to these structures and remain in place for the duration of the demonstration so long as they do not damage the structures to which they are affixed. - 4.
+General Conduct.
 Students shall abide by the Behavior Standards of the University.
-Participants who are not affiliated with the University shall conduct themselves as guests and will be asked to leave the campus if their conduct is, in the judgement of University officials, disruptive or otherwise contrary to the mission of the University.

-5. Hours.
-Participants in the demonstration may be present in building(s) only during the normal hours of operations (i.e., when the buildings are open for business).

-6. Amplifying Equipment.
+Participants who are not affiliated with the University shall conduct themselves as guests and will be asked to leave the campus if their conduct is, in the judgement of University officials, disruptive or otherwise contrary to the mission of the University. - 5.
+Hours.
+Participants in the demonstration may be present in building(s) only during the normal hours of operations (i.e., when the buildings are open for business). - 6.
+Amplifying Equipment.
 No loudspeaker or other amplifying equipment is permitted inside or outside the building.
 Participants may use hand held megaphones outside the building, but these may not be connected to any type of electrical amplifying device.
 Electrical amplifying devices are subject to confiscation.
-Any exceptions are not allowed.

-7. Care of University Property.
-Reasonable

-care must be taken to reduce as much as possible any damage to University buildings and lawn and turf areas.
+Exceptions are not allowed. - 7.
+Care of University Property.
+Reasonable care must be taken to reduce as much as possible any damage to University buildings and lawn and turf areas.
 Trash must be collected and placed into trash containers.
 Participants who damage University property will be subject to financial restitution.

-8. Reservations.
-Student, faculty, or staff groups wishing to reserve the Quad, the Mall, or rooms for a demonstration may do so using the appropriate reservation procedures for these areas.
+- 8. Reservations.
+Student, faculty, or staff groups wishing to reserve the Quad, the Mall, or rooms for a demonstration may do so using the appropriate reservation procedures for these areas. - 9.
+Sanctions.

-9. Sanctions.
 Violations of this policy will be subject to University Judicial Procedures.